danielhood/rooms2/README.md

 ## What's Next

 - Command processing (importing much of the original Rooms project)
+- Introduce an event model for server events (hit by another character, another character walks into the room, user messages, etc)
 - UI and backend model for user stats (health, location, inventory)
 - Model for user properties (race, class, etc) if we decide to go with an rpg style adventure as opposed to just a human wandering and interacting with a world
 - Persist user state and world state
 - Introdcue multi-user support and interactions